 GWS 301 Crossroads of Gender, Race, and Class

 GWS 395 Independent Study in GWS

 GWS 430 Gender, Power and Violence

 GWS 595 Issues in Gender and Women’s Studies

 The Program creates a list of elective courses that count towards the Major every semester at least two weeks before registration.
 For the current semester's course offerings, check the course page here.

 III.
 Allied Courses (12 hours)

 These course electives must be outside GWS (i.e. without the GWS prefix), but related to your GWS interests.
 They may include foreign language courses.

-Petition form to substitute coursework for undergraduate major/minor.
+To request that a different course counts as a substititute for coursework, please fill out the Petition form to substitute coursework for undergraduate major/minor.

 If you want to major in Gender and Women’s Studies but did not declare a major during the admissions process or at any other time, then you will need to request a Transfer Form from the Undergraduate Studies office (109 Miller Hall).
 Bring the completed form to the Advising Office in 202 Patterson Office to be processed.